hilram7/docs/docs/endpointpolicymanager/components/applicationsettingsmanager/manual/modes/overview.md

 :::

-In Figure 22, you can see which modes are available when right-clicking a Endpoint Policy Manager Application Settings Manager attribute with settings data inside.
+In the figure shown, you can see which modes are available when right-clicking a Endpoint Policy Manager Application Settings Manager attribute with settings data inside.

 ![policypak_application_settings_1_1](/images/endpointpolicymanager/applicationsettings/modes/endpointpolicymanager_application_settings_1_1.webp)

-Figure 22.
+The figure shown.
 The modes available in Endpoint Policy Manager Application Settings Manager.

-Let's examine the areas of control for an element, as seen in Figure 23.
+Let's examine the areas of control for an element, as seen In the figure shown.
 You can see we've highlighted the following modes:

 - Enforcement modes